 Victoria has several micro-breweries from Vancouver Island’s first craft brewery, the multiple award winning Vancouver Island Brewery on Government Street to smaller brewpubs like Canoe Brewpub & Restaurant, Spinnakers Gastro Brewpub or Buckerfield’s Brewery at Swans; many of whom only produce less than 15,000 barrels annually.

-Micro-brewed beers are considered to be local, more authentic and more unusual.
-Victoria’s brews are definitely local with all its breweries within walking distance around the city’s harbours and downtown core.
+These craft breweries are considered to be a critical part of the local scene, offering an authentic taste of Victoria.
+Victoria’s breweries are definitely local with all its breweries within walking distance around the city’s harbours and downtown core.

 Take A Brewery Tour

 Visitors to Victoria can follow the loosely defined, self-guided Ale Trail and visit one or all of these incredible craft breweries and sample such unique brews as oatmeal stout, cherry blossom ale, ginger-ginseng cream ale and India pale ale.
 Visitors now also have the option to take organized tours through West Coast Brewery Tours – leave the keys and the knowledge to people who know good local craft beer!